imgproxy/imgproxy.rb/README.md

 # => .../c:500:600:nowe:10:5/...
 ```

-All the arguments have the same names as in [imgproxy documentation](https://docs.imgproxy.net/usage/processing#processing-options).
+You can find argument names on the [Supported processing options](docs/processing_options.md) and [Supported info options](docs/info_options.md) pages.

+##### Using named arguments with usupported options

-You can use named arguments even if the processing option is not supported by the gem.
+You can use named arguments even if the option is not supported by the gem.
 In this case the arguments won't be reordered nor formatted, so you should provide them in the same order and right the same way they should appear in the URL:

 ```ruby
 Imgproxy.url_for(